 But let’s get down to the thing you really want to know: does it work?
 Sadly, do-it-yourself home pregnancy tests are seldom reliable.

-Despite lots of YouTube videos of people’s bleach tests showing accurate results, this test is no better than chance.
-Some women have had a positive reaction even though they weren’t pregnant.
+Despite lots of YouTube videos of people’s bleach tests showing positive results, this test is no better than chance.
+Some women have had a positive bleach pregnancy test reaction even though they weren’t pregnant.

 Waste of Time?